turingschool/curriculum/source/projects/blogger.markdown

 #### Looking at the Routing Table

-Remember when we looked at the Routing Table using `rake routes` from the command line?
+Remember when we looked at the Routing Table using `bin/rake routes` from the command line?
 Look at the left-most column and you'll see the route names.
 These are useful when creating links.

 When we create a link, we'll typically use a "route helper" to specify where the link should point.
 We want our link to display the single article which happens in the `show` action.
 Looking at the table, the name for that route is `article` and it requires a parameter `id` in the URL.
 The route helper we'll use looks like this: